-The Siouan languages are spoken in the USA and Canada by a total of roughly 23,000 people.
-There is considerable mutual intelligibility between these the Lakota and Dakota languages, but only relatively limited intellibility between the other Siouan languages.
+The Siouan languages are spoken in the USA and Canada by a total of some 23,000 people.
+There is considerable mutual intelligibility between the Lakota and Dakota languages, but relatively limited mutual intellibility between the other Siouan languages.

 The name "Sioux" is a French version of the Ojibwa word nadewisou, which means "treacherous snakes".
 The native names for the Sioux mean "An Alliance of Friends", which is Dakhota in the Santee dialect, Nakhota in the Yankton dialect and Lakhota in the Teton dialect.
 There are a number of different spellings of these names.